-The Fact Finding review is an informal process to resolve issues and permit the petitioner and W-2 Wisconsin Works agency to present information regarding the proposed action or inaction.
+The Fact Finding review is an informal process to resolve issues and permit the petitioner An individual requesting a Fact Finding or Departmental review. and W-2 Wisconsin Works agency to present information regarding the proposed action or inaction.
 The W-2 agency must date stamp all requests for Fact Finding reviews the date the request was received.
 The agency must notify the petitioner of the scheduled Fact Finding review appointment within three work days after the date the request for review is received by the agency.
 The agency must use the Wisconsin Works (W-2) Agency Fact Finding Review Notice form (10782) to notify the individual of the time, place and date of the scheduled Fact Finding review.
 The date of the Fact Finding review must be within five work days after the date that the Wisconsin Works (W-2) Agency Fact Finding Review Notice form (10782) is mailed.